The Development of New Offshore Reserves in Vega Pléyade

 The platform was built in Cadiz, Spain.
 The assembly of the main structures -the jacket and the deck- took 14 months.
 In March 2015, these structures were shipped on a semisub to Tierra del Fuego, in a voyage that lasted 20 days.

 Concurrently, pipes were built and cased in different countries: India, Italy, France and Argentina.
 Once in Tierra del Fuego, the pipes were assembled and welded on an assembly vessel to form a 77 km pipeline.
 This pipeline connects the platform with the Total Austral gas treatment plant located onshore Tierra del Fuego.

 At the end of August 2015, the jacket -the submerged part of the platform- was successfully fixed to the seabed through pillars in each of the jacket's four legs.
 In October, once the jacket was fixed, the upper part of the platform -the deck- was set up.

 The field started up after the development well drilling stage in February 2016.

 A technically complex offshore project

-In the second place, the Vega Pleyade oilfield is located in an area lacking offshore infrastructure, where it was necessary to move heavy logistics equipment.
+Secondly, the Vega Pleyade oilfield is located in an area lacking offshore infrastructure, where it was necessary to move heavy logistics equipment.
 Finally, weather conditions were mostly adverse.

-Committed to a long term energy
+Committed to long term energy